 The District's primary funding source is general revenue comprised of local property taxes, student enrollment fees, and apportionment received from the State of California, based upon student attendance.
 A basic allocation established by State regulations plus an amount per full time equivalent student (FTES) is the primary basis of the total general revenue.
-In 2011-12, CCCCD received a basic allocation of \$134,290,868 and FTES was funded at \$4,565 per credit FTES and \$2,745 per non-credit FTES, the same as in 2010-11.
-The State's economic crisis had a multi-layered effect on community colleges.
-High unemployment prevailed and resulted in increased demand for enrollments at the same time that the State budget was continuing to see severe cuts in funding.
-Based on built-in triggers within the State budget, CCCCD experienced an overall decline in resident FTES from 30,585 in 2010-11 to 28,622 in 2011-12 in response to the reduced funding level.
-Also, for the fifth consecutive year the State did not fund a cost of living adjustment (COLA).
+In FY 2012-13, the District received apportionment and Education Protection Account (Proposition 30) funding of \$132,633,081.
+This amount is mostly due to FTES funding at \$4,565 per credit FTES and \$2,745 per non-credit FTES, the same as in FY 2011-12.